 When you create a new Cloud project using Cloud Platform Console and if Compute Engine API is enabled for your project, a Compute Engine Service account is created for you by default.
 It is identifiable using the email:

-If your project contains an App Engine application, the default App Engine service account is created in your project by default.
+If your project contains a Google App Engine application, the default App Engine service account is created in your project by default.
 It is identifiable using the email:

 You can create up to 100 service accounts per project (including the default

-Compute Engine service account and the App Engine service account) using the IAM
+Compute Engine service account and the Google App Engine service account)

 Google-managed service accounts

 In addition to the user-managed service accounts, you might see some additional service accounts in your project’s IAM policy or in Cloud Platform Console.
 These service accounts are created and owned by Google.
 These accounts represent different Google services and each account is automatically granted IAM roles to access your Cloud Platform project.

 An example of a Google-managed service account is a Google API service account identifiable using the email: